 A brief primer

-Understanding the difference between translation and transcreation is critical in Hispanic marketing communications.
-Here’s a brief primer designed to enhance cultural competence in professional communications.
+Understanding the difference between translation and transcreation is essential in marcom and PR.
 Reading time: 7 minutes.

 What is transcreation?
-Let us start with the extremes: at one end of the spectrum is translation, defined as a faithful, accurate, and culturally appropriate rendering of a message in a different language; at the other end is Spanish copywriting, copy written in Spanish from scratch using a creative brief, and which may even include English and Spanglish.
+Let us start with the extremes, using English as the original language and Spanish as the other language in this example: at one end of the spectrum is translation, defined as a faithful, accurate, and culturally appropriate rendering of a message in a different language; at the other end is Spanish copywriting, copy written in Spanish from scratch using a creative brief, and which may even include English and Spanglish.

 Transcreation is something in between, a hybrid of the two, requiring the skill sets for both translation and copywriting.

-Translations start with a source text (the original copy in English) and require a focus on accuracy and completeness.
+Translations start with a source text (the original copy) and require a focus on accuracy and completeness.
 In fact, an Affidavit of Accuracy (for a Certified Translation) requires that the translation be accurate and complete: both are key factors in translation quality.

 Copywriting starts with a creative brief and requires a focus on relevant engagement for an effective response.

-Transcreations are a blend the two: A bilingual and bicultural copywriter/translator works from two key documents, English copy and the creative brief, to generate Spanish, Spanglish, and/or bilingual copy that works with its intended audience.
+Transcreations are a blend the two: A professional copywriter/translator who is bilingual and bicultural works from two key documents, English copy and the creative brief, to generate Spanish, Spanglish, and/or bilingual copy that delivers on the brief.
 The transcreation may not incorporate everything that is in the English version, could have added content, and potentially could be neither “accurate” nor “complete,” technically speaking.

 Who does what

-Translators think of accuracy as most important in their work, and rightly so.
+Translators focus on accuracy as a key concept in their work, and rightly so.
 Since much of the translation industry consists of technical copy, most translators, while competent writing professionals, tend to be technical writers, and seldom have the training or experience to depart in a creative yet disciplined way from what’s written in English.
 Buyer beware: There are translators and translation agencies who offer transcreation services without having actual copywriting experience.

 Reality check